qcitizen/apply/README.md

 ## Tests

-Can run the unittests with the following command
+Can run the unit tests with the following command
 ```
-python -m unittest compress_test.py
+python -m unittest test_compress.py
 ```